philipskokoh/rclc/README.md

 In other words, all entries must be open source and the public may evaluate the results online with a single click.

-For an example of how to load the corpus in Python, see the code toward the end of the `corpus.py` file.
+For examples of how to load the corpus files in Python, see the code toward the end of the `corpus.py` script.
-This can be run with the following command line, which loads the TTL file and then iterates through all of the relations in the graph:
+The following command line loads the TTL file, then iterates through all of the relations in the graph:

 ```
 pip install -r requirements.txt